 - What do you think your boss will be looking for?

 - Will your boss be able to commit to purchasing on the call?

-3) Explain what a good outcome looks like in advance of the call.
+3. Explain what a good outcome looks like in advance of the conversation.

-Set the correct expectation of what the call will cover before you have it.
-Here’s what this could sound like:
+Make sure you establish realistic-but-ideal expectations of what this conversation will cover before you have it.
+Here's what that might sound like:

 “We can set up this call to talk about pricing, but for me to get a discount approved it’s better if we have all the people on the call.
 This way, everyone who can make the decision is in one place and we’ll be able to finalize the deal on the call or shortly thereafter.”

-The inbound sales process suggests that you introduce general pricing during the discovery process to set the right expectations.
-It can be awkward when the prospect has a completely different range expectation for your solution than your standard pricing, and it’s not a good use of your time to run through an entire sales process only to find that despite a need, the absolute most your prospect can pay is far below the deepest discount you can give.
+The inbound sales process suggests that you introduce general pricing during discovery to set the right expectations.
+It can be awkward when the prospect has a completely different range expectation for your solution than your standard pricing — and it’s not a good use of your time to run through an entire sales process only to find that, despite a need, the most your prospect can pay is far below the deepest discount you can give.